 From refreshed to way too fresh.

 I watched the rain tumble down as I sat snugly inside the local bakery and munched down the last of my sprinkled doughnut.
 I wouldn’t normally enjoy such a toothsome treat at 9 in the morning, but my stomach needed pampering.
-I’d soon begin my longest stretch on the trail without a box drop or a sufficient resupply point.
+I’d soon begin my longest stretch on the trail without a box drop or sufficient resupply point.
 Seven days and 137.58 kilometres lay between Burra and the town of Kapunda.
-Plus, I’d already eaten a bowl of porridge, a Cornish pasty and salad sandwich for breakfast, so, this early indulgence was more like brunch.
-That’s what I kept telling myself anyway.
+Plus, the bowl of porridge, Cornish pasty and salad sandwich I’d already eaten felt more like breakfast, so, this early indulgence was more like brunch—that’s what I kept telling myself anyway.

 Unfortunately, the terrain was as uninspiring as the weather.
 A macabre walk along the Goyder Highway was littered with roadkill, while every step along the accompanying cow-pat covered ‘Top Road’ was bleak.
-I felt like I had walked through some post-apocalyptic universe; somewhat fitting as the route led me toward ‘Worlds End Reserve’.
+I felt like I had wandered into some post-apocalyptic universe, which was somewhat fitting, as the route led me toward ‘Worlds End Reserve’.

 Worlds End Conservation proudly owns and conserves 1000 hectares of rare grasslands, woodlands and scrublands on two heritage listed properties in South Australia’s Mid-North.

-Despite the dismal conditions, I enjoyed my first walking company while on the trail.
-No, there wasn’t anybody as silly as me traipsing through this torrid weather – a hearty herd of cows accompanied me for several kilometres along the fence-lined stretch.
+Despite the dismal conditions, I enjoyed my first hiking company while on the trail.
+No, there wasn’t anybody as silly as me traipsing through this torrid weather—a hearty herd of cows decided to accompany me for several kilometres along the fence-lined stretch.

 All the details.